 - Air conditioning and heating

 - General Structure

+Keep in mind that NO HOME IS PERFECT…not even new construction.
 The inspection is designed to report on any potential defects or problems with the home that may require repair.
 Not everything they report will be considered an actual defect by you; you must decide on whether or not the items noted require repair or not for your peace of mind.
-For example, I have never seen a home inspection report where the inspector did not note that the dirt is too high around the foundation of the home.
+For example, I rarely see a home inspection report where the inspector does not note that the dirt is too high around the foundation of the home.
 This seems to be something that they always note because it could potentially hide termite activity around the home…and inspectors have to protect themselves against potential lawsuits.
 But this is something that you can easily fix when you move into the home.